Malignant (2021) - Review

 Malignant03.png

-Once I finally accepted that my judgements were way off, it didn’t change the fact that the story was going in surprisingly dull directions without ever having convinced me that I should care about what happens to the people who are dying.
-At least with Saw, or The Conjuring, or Insidious, there was an active attempt to make me empathize with the characters.
+Once I finally accepted that my judgments were way off, it didn’t change the fact that the story was going in surprisingly dull directions without ever having convinced me that I should care about what happens to the people who are dying.
+At least with Saw, The Conjuring, or Insidious, there was an active attempt to make me empathize with the characters.
 The only one with whom that’s the case here is Madison.
 Yet, she is mostly just a blank slate of a woman with no real discernable personality, so it’s all a wash.

 TL;DR (Conclusion)

 Every good director occasionally and inevitably falters, and James Wan is no different.
-Malignant is something of a boring and uninspired attempt at telling a story that is neither new or interesting.
+Malignant is something of a boring and uninspired attempt at telling a story that is neither new nor interesting.
 Aside from the occasional cool bit of cinematography or practical effects, there’s not much that this movie does here that you can’t get elsewhere.
 Multiple times as I was watching it, I had the very distinct feeling that I had seen this movie before, and not in a good way.
 I doubt Malignant will kick off another horror franchise like some of James Wan’s more notable films.